By Jason Knight

 IMPORTANT: Please exercise caution when breaking stones apart.
 Small shards can project out in any direction.
 Eye protection is essential.
 Long-sleeve shirts, pants, and gloves are also recommended.

-By utilizing the above techniques, you can quickly create a primitive stone tool to aid in a wilderness survival situation.
+By utilizing the above techniques, you can quickly create a stone tool to aid in a wilderness survival situation.
 Happy rock-breaking!